 Professional Development Workshops will take place on the second floor of the Cohen Pavilion unless otherwise noted.
-Kravis Education Department hosts the annual August, Back-To-School Teacher Workshops for public school Dance, Drama, Music and Visual Art specialists in Palm Beach County.
-Scroll down to register for workshops.
+The Kravis Center’s Education Department hosts the annual August, Back-To-School Teacher Workshops for public school Dance, Drama, Music and Visual Art specialists in Palm Beach County.

 Using the unique world of musical theater, Disney Musicals in Schools helps to foster positive relationships between students, faculty, staff, parents, and the community.
 Students and teachers work in teams, developing the wide spectrum of skills needed when producing a piece of musical theater, including: critical thinking, problem solving, ensemble building, communication, self-confidence, and interpersonal skills.
 Our goal is to provide the training necessary for teachers to continue a tradition of theater education for years to come.

 The Disney Musicals in Schools program is an outreach initiative developed by Disney Theatrical Group to create sustainable theater programs in elementary schools.
 The program was launched in 2010 in response to Disney Theatrical Group’s concern that under-resourced public elementary schools were not afforded equitable access to the arts.
 After successfully offering the program in New York City schools, Disney Theatrical Group began collaborating with organizations in other communities across the United States.

 In the 2017-2018 school year, the Kravis Center launched its first year of this collaboration with four Title I elementary schools in Palm Beach County.
 At no cost to them, the selected schools participated in a 17-week musical theater residency, led by a team of teaching artists trained by the Kravis Center and Disney Theatrical Group.
 Each school received guidance from the teaching artists, performance rights, and education support materials.